tom-seddon/b2/doc/Debug-version.md

 ## `Stack`, `Parasite Stack`

-Shows a dump of the stack contents.
+Shows a dump of the stack contents, byte by byte.
 Values below the bottom of the stack are shown in a darker colour.

-The `Addr` column is right-clickable.
-The address shown is exactly what was pushed, but the right click popup includes the address after it, for dealing with addresses pushed by `jsr`.
+The `Addr` column shows the 2-byte address at that location in the stack.

+Assuming the `Addr` value was pushed by a `jsr` instruction, the `rts` and `jsr` columns show the return address and `jsr` instruction address respectively.
+These are shown in white if it looks like this was the case (i.e., the `jsr` address actually points to a `jsr` instruction), or in a darker column if not.

+The paging override UI doesn't affect the values read from the stack, but can affect whether a return address is detected as one or not.

 ## `Tube Debug`